 - May 30, 2020 // The Consummate Pro

 A question we are very often asked by clients is “When is the best time to golf in Ireland?”.
-We have therefore put together a list of 8 tips to help you plan your golf vacation to Ireland.
+Folks are interested to know if you can golf all year around, or if there are specific times when they will have a better trip.
+So, we have put together a list of 8 tips to help you plan your golf vacation to Ireland.

-- The main golf season is from the 1st May through the 2nd week of October when the courses are at their best.
+- The main golf season runs roughly from the start of May through to the 2nd week of October when the course conditions are at their best.
+This covers the late Spring, Summertime and the early Fall.

-- The grasses don’t really show signs of life until late April.
-Once the temperatures warm up, golf course presentation improves dramatically over the course of a few weeks.
+- Grass growth doesn’t really show any signs of life until late April.
+Once the ground temperatures rise, golf course presentation improves dramatically, almost overnight.
+This will make a significant difference to course playability and your overall experience.

 - The weather at this time of the year is generally at its best.
 Statistically the driest month of the year in Ireland is June, although April is similar.
 The average temperature in June is approximately 18C (65F) degrees.
-The weather in Ireland (and Scotland) can however, best be described as ‘unpredictable’!
+The weather in Ireland (and Scotland) can however best be described as ‘unpredictable’!
+Ireland is the first drop-off point for all Atlantic storms.
+It gets the remnants of many tropical storms from the Gulf of Mexico even in the summer.
+So we always advise golfers to come prepared for rain, hail and sunshine during their trip.

 - Finally, the shoulder seasons are much quieter.
 Late April/early May as well as late September into early October can often be the best times of the year to avoid the crowds.
-You will likely to get better tee times, less crowed restaurants and in some cases the pricing is better as May-September is defined as the “high” season.
+You will likely get better tee times, less crowded restaurants and in some cases the pricing is better, as May-September is defined as the “high” season.
+September is traditionally the busiest month of the year for golf tourism in Ireland from the USA.
+There are many potential reasons for this.
+It is the end of the school holidays in the States, and it fits in well before the start of the NFL season.
+Whatever the real reasons, September is likely the one to avoid if you are looking for quiet fairways.

-In summary, there is no perfect time to plan a golf vacation to Ireland based solely on the weather.
-A huge part of the experience when you come to play the best courses in Ireland is as much off the golf course as it is on it.
-Nobody can predict the weather, but we can assure you that the Irish ‘craic’ will be mighty!
+In summary, there is no bad time to plan a golf vacation to Ireland and certainly not based on the weather.
+A huge part of the experience when you play the best courses in Ireland is more off the golf course as it is on it.
+Nobody can predict the weather, but we can guarantee that the Irish ‘craic’ will be mighty!